Family Law Attorney Rhode Island & Massachusetts

 The following are a few examples of the family law areas that we practice in.
 Whether or not you see your specific situation listed below, request your consultation and let us know what you need help with so that we can either discuss how we can work together, or provide you with some additional information that will help to inform these early steps of your journey.

 Divorce is an extremely sensitive topic with many moving parts that must be addressed.
-If you are preparing to go through a divorce in Rhode Island, contact our firm now to get legal support from the moment you first file the paperwork until the day that the courts finalize your divorce and you can move forward with your life.
+If you are preparing to go through a divorce in Rhode Island or Massachusetts, contact our firm now to get legal support from the moment you first file the paperwork until the day that the courts finalize your divorce and you can move forward with your life.

 In order to have a divorce finalized, you and your spouse will need to agree (or have the courts decide) on a variety of things, such as an equitable division of your marital debt and property, child support, alimony, custody, and more.
 Each of these will require extensive work, all of which we will be happy to help you navigate so that we can work towards a speedy and positive outcome.